-- In the 2023/24 financial year, management information indicates that Social Security Scotland received 15 internal review requests by 30 September 2023.
-This represents around 1.1% of the total number of Job Start Payment applications processed during this period [Table 10]. - In the 2023/24 financial year, 15 review requests had been completed.
-Of these completed reviews, 46% were allowed or partially allowed, 54% were disallowed and 0% were withdrawn [Table 10]. - The median average processing time for internal reviews processed in the 2023/24 financial year was 8 days [Table 10]. - From launch until 30 September 2023, Social Security Scotland received 320 internal review requests.
-Of these, 315 were completed by 30 September, with 30% allowed or partially allowed, 63% disallowed and 6% withdrawn [Table 10].
+- In the 2024/25 financial year to date, management information indicates that Social Security Scotland received 15 internal review requests by 30 September 2024.
+This represents around 1.8% of the total number of Job Start Payment applications processed during this period [Table 10]. - In the 2024/25 financial year to date, 15 review requests had been completed [Table 10]. - The median average processing time for internal reviews processed in the 2024/25 financial year to date was 9 working days [Table 10]. - From launch until 30 September 2024, Social Security Scotland received 350 internal review requests.
+Of these, 345 were completed by 30

+September, with 33% allowed or partially allowed, 61% disallowed and 6% withdrawn [Table 10].